MRDGH2821/Repository-Guidelines/javascript/README.md

 Some configuration rules might not suit to some projects, so it is recommended to convert those rules to warning setting or use the inline disable syntax, wherever applicable.

-The rule can also be disabled if it is being inline disabled in many files.
+The rule can also be disabled if it is being inline-disabled in many files.

 It is recommended to create a dedicated config file and include the config in the file.